Call for abstracts

 Dual submission policy

-Since the workshop is non-archival, FoPt invites submissions that may be substantially similar to abstracts/papers that have previously been published, accepted for publication, or submitted in parallel to a peer-reviewed conference or journal.
+Since the workshop is non-archival, FoPt welcomes one-page abstracts describing work that may be substantially similar to papers that have previously been published, accepted for publication, or submitted in parallel to a peer-reviewed conference or journal.
 Submitted abstracts need not be anonymized.

 Submission Instructions